telenordigital/millom-apis/README.md

 ---
 ## Sandbox API
-Millom provides a Sandbox API to enable easy testing of the Millom upstream API.<br/><br/>
+The Millom Sandbox API provides a smooth and fast introduction to the Millom upstream API.
+It includes a Postman collection with samples of the flows specified in the Millom upstream API.
+The collection flows utilises one of our backends, running the same code as our Millom Production services, with mocked MNO responses.
+<br/><br/>
 Note that authentication is disabled on the Sandbox API (for simplicity), but production access requires OAuth 2.0 Client Credentials.

-A Postman collection with samples is available, see button below.
 You might want to create a new Postman Workspace to be used for this import before you hit the button.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://god.postman.co/run-collection/983e953bbad95bc8ccdd#?env%5BStandardGenericsDevelopment%5D=W3sia2V5IjoiYmFzZVVybCIsInZhbHVlIjoiaHR0cHM6Ly9hcGkuZGR0LmRldmVsb3BtZW50LnRlbGVub3IuaW8iLCJlbmFibGVkIjp0cnVlfSx7ImtleSI6InNlcnZpY2VQcm92aWRlciIsInZhbHVlIjoidGVzdHNlcnZpY2Vwcm92aWRlciIsImVuYWJsZWQiOnRydWV9LHsia2V5Ijoic2lkSGF2ZUxvYW5OZWVkVG9wdXAiLCJ2YWx1ZSI6IjkyNDU0MjYxMDAwMCIsImVuYWJsZWQiOnRydWV9LHsia2V5Ijoic2lkSGF2ZU1vbmV5R29vZFRvR28iLCJ2YWx1ZSI6IjkyNDU0MjYxMDAwMyIsImVuYWJsZWQiOnRydWV9XQ==)